preactjs/preact-www/content/en/guide/v11/switching-to-preact.md

 ---
-name: Switching to Preact from React
+title: Switching to Preact from React
-permalink: '/guide/switching-to-preact'
-description: 'Everything you need to know to switch from React to Preact.'
+description: Everything you need to know to switch from React to Preact
 ---

 # Switching to Preact (from React)